 Boarding Students.
-Boarding students who are ill should contact the Health Center by 8:15 a.m.
-A nursing assessment will be done to determine if the student should remain in the Health Center or can be sent to class.
-Students are encouraged to get adequate rest and are urged not to sleep in the Health Center during the day in order to promote healthy sleeping patterns.
-Students who have been in the Health Center during the day or who have been home ill during the academic day may not participate in afternoon activities, evening activities and/or weekend activities, as determined by Health Center staff.
-Students who are ill longer than 24 hours may be sent home or to a sponsor's home until well.
+Boarding students who are ill in the morning should arrive in the Health Center by 8:15 a.m., or throughout the day as symptoms arise.
+A nursing assessment will determine if the student should remain in the Health Center or can attend class or activities.
+Students who are ill longer than 24 hours may be sent home or put in the care of their emergency host until well.

 Day Students.
 Day students who are ill should remain at home.
-It is vital to the health of our community that students who are ill do not attend class.
-All students must be cleared by the Health Center before returning to school.
-Contact the attendance coordinator at (909) 447-7078 to report a school absence.
+Contact the attendance coordinator at (909) 482-5253 to report a school absence due to illness or other medical circumstances.
 Absences must be reported daily.
 Day students who become ill during the school day should report to the Health Center for release.
 Parents will be contacted by Health Center staff.